-Step 1 - The Employee or union representative submits his/her grievance in writing to his/her direct supervisor or designee within fourteen (14) calendar days after the act or occurrence; or the date the Employee became aware of the act or occurrence.
-The parties agree that an identifiable action with a determinative date will serve as the initial filing date of a grievance.
-In no instance will a "continuing violation" theory be used to extend a grievance filing deadline.
-District Ranger or Staff Officer or designee will give his/her decision in writing to the Employee within fourteen (14) calendar days after the grievance was received by Management.
-A copy of Management's written decision will be sent to the grievant and the appropriate union representative.
+Step 1 - The Employee will informally discuss and attempt to resolve the grievance with his/her work supervisor within twenty-one (21) calendar days after the act or occurrence; or the date that the employee became aware of the act or occurrence.
+The employee should at this time submit his/her grievance in writing and submit to his/her work supervisor or designee at the time of the informal discussion.
+The work supervisor or designee will give his/her decision in writing to the employee within twenty-one (21) calendar days after the informal discussion.
+A copy of the written grievance and the work supervisor's written decision will be sent to the appropriate union representative upon issuance of the work supervisor or designee's decision.

-The Employee may request the Union to represent him/her, but in any case the Union will be notified that the grievance has been filed with the Forest Supervisor and of the date, time and place which has been set up to discuss the grievance with the Employee.
-The Union will be given the opportunity to be present at the formal discussion.
+The Employee may request the Union to represent him/her, but in any case the Union will be notified that the grievance has been filed with the Center Director and of the date, time and place which has been set up to discuss the grievance with the Employee.
+The Union will be given the opportunity to be present at the formal discussion and the adjustment.

-Step 2 - If the Employee is still dissatisfied, he/she may refer the written grievance and Management's step 1 written decision to the Forest Supervisor or designee within fourteen (14) calendar days after the date he/she receives Management's step 1 decision.
-The Forest Supervisor or designee will arrange to formally discuss the matter with the Employee within fourteen (14) calendar days after the date of receipt of the grievance and decision.
+Step 2 - If the Employee is still dissatisfied, he/she may refer the written grievance and the work supervisor or designee's written decision to the Center Director within twenty-one (21) calendar days after the date he/she receives the work supervisor or designee's decision.
+The Center Director his/her designated acting, or designee will arrange to formally discuss the matter with the employee within twenty-one (21) calendar days after the date of receipt of the grievance and decision.

-The Employee may request the Union to represent him/her, but in any case the Union will be notified that the grievance has been filed with the Forest Supervisor and of the date, time and place which has been set up to discuss the grievance with the Employee.
-The Union will be given the opportunity to be present at the formal discussion.
+The Employee may request the Union to represent him/her, but in any case the Union will be notified that the grievance has been filed with the Center Director and of the date, time and place which has been set up to discuss the grievance with the Employee.
+The Union will be given the opportunity to be present at the formal discussion and the adjustment.

-The Forest Supervisor, or designee will provide his/her decision to the Employee within fourteen (14) calendar days after the date of the discussion of the grievance.
-The Forest Supervisor, or designee's decision will be submitted in writing.
+The Center Director, his/her acting, or designee will provide his/her decision to the Employee within twenty-one (21) calendar days after the date of the discussion of the grievance.
+The decision of the Center Director, his/her acting, or designee will be submitted in writing.